turingschool/front-end-curriculum/projects/swapi-box.md

   - Number of Passengers
   - A button to "Favorite" the vehicle

-### Iteration 4: LocalStorage

-- Use LocalStorage to persist data.
-People, Planets, and Vehicles should all be saved in LocalStorage.
-Secondary calls for data should be made to LocalStorage (i.e. you should not be fetching the data once you already have it).

 ### Iteration 5: Favorites

 - There should be a button on each card to save it to Favorites.